Laser weapon

-Laser-based directed energy weapons generally have two primary types: low-power laser dazzlers that blind optical systems or human eyes, and high-power lasers that can physically damage or destroy targets, such as enemy aircraft and ammunition.

-Many types of low-power laser have been identified as having the potential to be used as incapacitating non-lethal weapons.
-They can cause temporary or permanent vision loss when directed at the eyes.
-The extent, nature, and duration of visual impairment resulting from exposure to laser light depend on various factors, such as the laser's power, wavelength(s), collimation of the beam, orientation of the beam, and duration of exposure.
-Even lasers with a power output of less than one watt can cause immediate and permanent vision loss under certain conditions, making them potentially non-lethal but incapacitating weapons.
-However, the use of such lasers is morally controversial due to the extreme handicap that laser-induced blindness represents.
-The Protocol on Blinding Laser Weapons bans the use of weapons designed to cause permanent blindness.
-Weapons designed to cause temporary blindness, known as dazzlers, are used by military and sometimes law enforcement organizations.
-Incidents of pilots being exposed to lasers while flying have prompted aviation authorities to implement special procedures to deal with such hazards.
+Low-power lasers have the potential to serve as non-lethal weapons.
+They can cause temporary or permanent vision loss.
+The extent, nature, and duration of visual impairment depend on factors including the laser's power, wavelength(s), beam collimation and orientation, and duration of exposure.
+Lasers with a power output of less than one watt can cause permanent vision loss.
+The Protocol on Blinding Laser Weapons bans weapons designed to cause permanent blindness.
+Weapons designed to cause temporary blindness, known as dazzlers, are in a separate category.
+Multiple incidents of pilots exposed to lasers while flying have been recorded.

-High-power laser weapons capable of directly damaging or destroying a target in combat are still in the experimental stage.
-The general idea of laser-beam weaponry is to hit a target with a train of brief pulses of light.
-The United States Navy has tested the very short-range (1 mile), 30-kW Laser Weapon System or LaWS to be used against targets like small UAVs, rocket-propelled grenades, and visible motorboat or helicopter engines.
-It has been described as "six welding lasers strapped together."
-A 60 kW system, HELIOS, is being developed for destroyer-class ships as of 2020.
-India's DRDO successfully tested a 30 kW directed energy weapon (DEW), designated Mk-II (A) DEW, in April 2025 which can annihilate drones at a range of 5 km.
+High-power laser weapons capable of damaging or destroying a target are experimental as of 2026.
+The use of laser-beam weaponry to destroy aerial targets has been under development for years.
+The United States Navy tested short-range (1 mile), 30-kW Laser Weapon System or LaWS for use against targets such as small UAVs, rocket-propelled grenades, and visible motorboat or helicopter engines.
+A 60 kW system, HELIOS, was under development for destroyer-class ships as of 2020.
+India's DRDO successfully tested a 30 kW DEW, designated Mk-II (A) DEW, in April 2025 which could disable drones at a range of 5 km.